You may appeal to the Secretary of State via the Planning Inspectorate if your application for Planning Permission is:

 There is no opportunity to make further representations.

-Should you wish to make representations on an appeal, you can do this online at the Planning Portal.
+Should you wish to make representations on an appeal, you can do this online at the Planning Inspectorate.